akka/akka-persistence-cassandra/docs/src/main/paradox/journal.md

 @@snip [journal-schema](/target/journal-keyspace.txt) { #journal-keyspace }

 There are multiple tables required.
 These need to be created before starting your application.
-For local testing you can enable `cassandra-plugin.journal.table-autocreate`.
+For local testing you can enable `akka.persistence.cassandra.journal.tables-autocreate`.
 The default table definitions look like this:

 @@snip [journal-tables](/target/journal-tables.txt) { #journal-tables }